sh-anousheh/Networked-Yahtzee/README.md

 * Cucumber

 ### Running The Project
 * To run the game, first click right on GameServer class and run it as Java Application.
-Then, run App class as Java Application and enter the name of the first player.
-Again run App class for the second time and enter the second player’s name.
+Then, run the App class as Java Application and enter the name of the first player.
+Again run App class for the second time and insert the second player’s name.
 Repeat this process for the third player.
-Now you have a console page for the server and three console page for the players.
+Now you have a console page for the server and three console pages for the players.
-* Different senarios and acceptance tests and their respective files is defined in the AccTest.rtf file.
+* Different scenarios and acceptance tests and their respective files are defined in the AccTest.rtf file.